Skrylar/ImpromptuModular/README.md

 ### Advanced gate mode (new in version 0.6.10) <a id="advanced-gate-mode"></a>

 Holding the MODE button for **two seconds** allows the selection of the clock resolution, in number of pulses per step (PPS).
-When set to a value greater than one, which is refered to as the advaced gate mode, the sequencer will skip this many clock pulses before advancing to the next step.
+When set to a value greater than 1, which unlocks the advaced gate mode, the sequencer will skip this many clock pulses before advancing to the next step.
+In such cases, a mutliplied clock must be supplied in order to keep the same tempo in the sequencer.

 In the advanced gate mode, the Gate1 and Gate2 lights will be a different color, and the onboard keyboard can be used not only to enter note values, but also to select one of the 12 types of gates for a given step.
-Advanced gates can only be set in sequence mode when the sequencer is stopped.
+Advanced gates can only be set while in Seq mode when the sequencer is stopped.
 Here are the different gate modes.

 ```
 Code    Gate        Commment